dezzak/lmld-constitution/constitution.md

   4.1.
 The members of the Branch shall be:
     (a) All members of the Local Party whose Registered Membership Address (as defined in the English Party Membership Rules) is within the Branch area, unless they have opted to be a member of another Branch;
     (b) Any councillor who represents a ward or division falling wholly or partially within the Branch area and who opts to be a member of the Branch;
-    (c) Other members of the Local Party who wish to be members, if the Branch’s Executive and the Local Party Executive Committee agree.
+    (c) Other members of the Local Party who wish to be members, if the Branch's Executive and the Local Party Executive Committee agree.
   4.2.
 No person who is not a member of the Local Party may be a member of the Branch.
   4.3.
 No person may be a member of more than one Branch.
   4.4.
 The Branch may not levy a membership fee on its members.